ComPWA/ComPWA-legacy/README.rst

 """"""""""""""""""""

 `Mogon2 <https://hpc.uni-mainz.de/>`__ is the supercomputer of the Mainz University.
-If you work on it you can fulfill the ComPWA `installation requirements <#requirements>`_ by loading a series of modules:
+If you work on it, you can fulfill the ComPWA `installation requirements <#requirements>`_ by loading a series of modules:

 .. code-block:: shell